microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 <font size="6">✅ Lab check</font>

-As we progress into the Data Modeling lab, some of the most important configuration steps for DirectQuery with our dataflows are:
+To use DirectQuery with our dataflows in the Data Modeling lab, we need to do these steps:

-- Explicitly toggling the enhanced compute engine to **On** in dataflow settings
+- Turn **On** the enhanced compute engine in dataflow settings
-- **Refreshing** the dataflow before it can be consumed in DirectQuery mode
+- **Refresh** the dataflow before using it in DirectQuery mode

 Learn more about [Using DirectQuery with dataflows](https://docs.microsoft.com/power-bi/transform-model/dataflows/dataflows-directquery#configuration)